Byron Leftwich

-Following his retirement, Leftwich began a coaching career under Bruce Arians with the Arizona Cardinals.
-He rejoined Arians in 2019 as the Buccaneers' offensive coordinator and helped the team win Super Bowl LV.
+Following his retirement, Leftwich began a coaching career in 2016 under Bruce Arians with the Arizona Cardinals.
+He rejoined Arians as the offensive coordinator of the Buccaneers, a position he held from 2019 to 2022, and helped the team win Super Bowl LV.
+In 2025, he was named an assistant coach for the Colorado Buffaloes.

-Early years
+Early life

 Leftwich attended Howard D. Woodson High School in Washington, DC, and was a letterman in football, basketball, and baseball.
 He garnered an honorable mention on The Washington Posts All-Met football team in 1997 as a senior.
 He was also first-team All-DCIAA East in basketball his senior year.

 Playing career

 College

 Leftwich starred at Marshall University in Huntington, West Virginia.
 He was the MVP of the 2000 Motor City Bowl.
 Leftwich gained recognition after quarterbacking a 64–61 overtime victory over East Carolina in the 2001 GMAC Bowl, in which he competed against future teammate David Garrard.
-He is also remembered for being carried by linemen Steve Sciullo and Steve Perretta, after breaking his shin, specifically the left tibia, and returning to the game, taking Marshall down the field on multiple series as he rallied his team to a 17-point comeback against Akron in November 2002, although Marshall still lost 34–20.
+He is also remembered for being carried by linemen Steve Sciullo and Steve Perretta after breaking his shin, specifically the left tibia, and returning to the game, taking Marshall down the field on multiple series as he rallied his team to a 17-point comeback against Akron in November 2002, although Marshall still lost 34–20.

 Because ESPN began broadcasting Mid-American Conference (MAC) games on Tuesdays and Wednesdays—days without other football on television—in 2000, nationwide "MACtion" audiences watched Leftwich's teams.
-Leftwich, along with fellow Marshall alumni Chad Pennington, Randy Moss, and Doug Chapman, is credited for helping the MAC gain more national attention; Marshall has since joined Conference USA.
+Leftwich, along with fellow Marshall alumni Chad Pennington, Randy Moss, and Doug Chapman, are credited for helping the MAC gain more national attention; Marshall is now a member of the Sun Belt Conference.
 In his career at Marshall, Leftwich completed 939 of 1,442 passes (65.1 percent) for 11,903 yards, 89 touchdowns and 28 interceptions.
 He amassed 12,090 yards of total offense on 1,632 plays, ranking second on the school's all-time list behind Pennington.